 There several options in creating an ADD treatment plan.
 Working with the healthcare provider, you can decide what is best to include in your child’s or your own plan.

-Transcription follows this slightly shorter than 2 minute video
+Transcription follows this 29 minute video.

 Have trouble understanding or hearing?